dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 The Emitter does not do any marshalling.
 As such, the Emitter **MUST** mandate that every parameter and return type of every function fits the `unmanaged` constraint.
 For the readers benefit, this can be done using a property on `ITypeSymbol` in Roslyn.

 ## SilkTouch Overloader
-The Overloader, one of the two final stages which **MUST** be entirely independent of eachother, creates overloads of functions that expose a more user-friendly interface than the function it overloads, and do appropriate marshalling to lower the parameter types used down to the original function's types.
+The Overloader, one of the two final stages whose resources **MUST** be entirely independent of eachother, creates overloads of functions that expose a more user-friendly interface than the function it overloads, and do appropriate marshalling to lower the parameter types used down to the original function's types.

 The Overloader **MUST** be activated using an `OverloadAttribute` applied to the assembly, type, and/or function contianing the method.